-As of July 2013, DEQ has instituted a 401 water quality certification fee structure for projects requiring a Section 401 Dredge/Fill Certification.
-Previously, DEQ based fees on the amount of material removed or filled; fees are now based more closely with staff labor costs.
+Since 2013, DEQ has instituted a 401 water quality certification fee structure for projects requiring a Section 401 dredge/fill certification.
+Previously, DEQ based fees on the amount of material removed or filled.
+Fees are now based more closely with staff labor costs.

-Since 2004, projects below a certain dredge/fill threshold and certain activities were exempt from fees.
+Prior to 2013, projects below a certain dredge/fill threshold and certain activities were exempt from fees.
 In 2009, the Oregon Legislature passed HB 2185 which eliminated fee exemptions.
-The new fee structure will help improve customer service and increase efficiency for applicants.
+The new fee structure has helped improve customer service and increased efficiency for applicants.

-While developing the new fee structure, DEQ received input from and advisory committee that included representatives from the federal government, state government, local governments, environmental groups and trade associations.
+While developing the current fee structure, DEQ received input from an advisory committee that included representatives from the federal government, state government, local governments, environmental groups and trade associations.

 DEQ will assign projects to one of five tiers, and invoice based on that tier.